oracle-livelabs/spatial-graph/spatial-studio/env-mp-ocw/env-mp-ocw.md

    ![Password for Spatial Studio Admin user](images/mp-07a.png)

+   Then scroll down.

 8. Under Configure Networking, leave the defaults to have a network created for you.
 Then scroll down.

 9. SSH keys enable access to the Spatial Studio server for administration such as restarting the instance and checking log files.
 In this case your Spatial Studio instance is temporary, meant for the duration of this workshop.
 So administration is not needed.
 Therefore **uncheck** the **Add SSH key** option.

    ![Add SSH key for the compute instance used by Oracle Spatial Studio](images/mp-09.png)

    Then scroll down.

 10. Spatial Studio requires access to an Oracle Database.
-Accept the defaults to have an Autonomous Database created and configured for you.
+Check the box for Always Free and accept the other defaults to have an Autonomous Database created and configured for you.
+If you have available cloud credits or a paid account, you may uncheck this box and select a paid configuration instead.

    ![Configure Database to be used as repository by Oracle Spatial Studio](images/mp-11.png)

+   Then scroll down.

-   Scroll down and enter a password for the database user that stores Spatial Studio's metadata.
+11. For Autonomous database service level, select **medium**.
+Then enter a password for the database user that stores Spatial Studio's metadata.
 This will be used in the automatic configuration of metadata for your Spatial Studio instance.
+You will not need to use this password again in this workshop.
 Then click **Next**.

    ![Deploy Spatial Studio](images/mp-12.png)

-11. You are now on the Review step of the wizard.
+12. You are now on the Review step of the wizard.
 Scroll to the bottom and make sure **Run apply** is checked.
 Then click **Create**.

    ![Deploy Spatial Studio](images/mp-13.png)

-12. Wait approximately 5 min for the status to change from IN PROCESS to SUCCEEDED.
+13. Wait approximately 5 min for the status to change from IN PROCESS to SUCCEEDED.

    ![Deploy Spatial Studio](images/mp-14.png)